josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/🙀_Chronically_Online/🦊🐺_in_defence_of_furries.md

 started 2026-08-13

+I didn’t know that yall didn’t know that people do this with like no sex involved. like there’s a whole genre where it’s more like privacy and “my workplace has strict ndas and meta glasses exist”, you know?

 - **Core framing**
   - Furry fandom is a subculture centred on anthropomorphic animal characters.
   - Its recognisable organised history substantially predates the alt-right.